EmilyStonelake/DataScience_2021/README.md

 ## Motivation
 Using the publicly available Heart Failure Prediction dataset [4], containing various clinical variables of people with and without heart disease, I aim to design a supervised machine learning model which can be used to accurately predict heart disease.
-This project is a binary classification model, with the aim to predict incidence of heart disease based on multiple clinical variables.
+This project is a binary classification, with the aim to predict incidence of heart disease based on multiple clinical variables.
 Annotated code has been written using a Jupyter notebook (version 3.2.1.) using Python 3.9.7.

 I have first pre-processed the data, checking for missing or null values, and checking the distribution of the variables in the dataset.